Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Sinkhole insurance is not federally required, but state law does influence what insurers must offer:

-• Florida: Insurers must include CGCC in all standard policies and must offer optional sinkhole loss coverage to homeowners
+• Florida.
+Insurers must include CGCC in all standard policies at no additional premium and must "make available" optional sinkhole loss coverage to homeowners

 How to Add Sinkhole Coverage to Your Policy